UPDATED AUGUST 2025

 1. DogsBite.org contains verifiable information about U.S. citizens killed by dogs including the name and age of each victim, location of attack, dog breed and up to 25 other factors.
 Our Fatality Citations section documents sources used in our dog bite fatality research.
 Learn more about our data collection method, which includes collecting breed identification photographs, police and coroner reports in certain cases, legal filings, court filings, legislative materials and more.

 2. Change log In June 2019, the 2016 Dog Bite Fatality Statistics were reissued with the following significant changes: Breed data was added regarding the dogs involved in the April 14, 2016 death of Valente Lopez Aguirre (the dogs had been classified as "unknown" previously).
-Less significant changes include: excluding a German shepherd after it was determined during the trial of former police officer Alex Geiger not to have attacked either victim; and clarifications of the breeds of dogs that killed Daisie Bradshaw were made after the outcome of the dangerous dog hearing.
+Less significant changes include: excluding a German shepherd after it was determined during the trial of former police officer Alex Geiger not to have attacked either victim; and clarifications of the breeds of dogs that killed Daisie Bradshaw were made after the outcome of a dangerous dog hearing.
+In July 2025, the 2016 Dog Bite Fatality Statistics were adjusted to show a slight reconciliation among overall deaths (2005-2016).

 3. 2016 survey: List of top 5 U.S. dog breed types ousts pit bulls by Merritt Clifton, Animals 24-7, July 29, 2016 (animals24-7.org).
 The most recent calculation by the nonprofit was completed in July 2016.
 Breed populations are determined annually by searching classified ad listings of dogs for sale and adoption.
 Data from 783,645 classified ads, each representing an individual dog, were used in their seventh annual survey.
 The last 3-year average of the total pit bull population from their surveys is 6% (6.7% in 2014, 6.6% in 2015 and 4.9% in 2016) and the 7-year cumulative average is 5.2%.